-Submissions for the 2023 New American Fiction Prize will open February 15.
-Winner will receive a contract including a $1,500 advance, publication, twenty-five copies, and promotional support.
+Submissions for the 2023 New American Fiction Prize are now open.
+Winner will receive a contract including a $1500, publication, twenty-five copies, and promotional support.

 All full-length fiction manuscripts are welcome, including novels, novellas, collections of stories and/or novellas, novels in verse, linked collections, as well as full-length collections of flash fiction and short-shorts.
 Full-length fiction manuscripts tend to be at least 100 pages.
 There is no maximum length.